Worth the Ride: Train’Shares Offers Luxury Train Travel

 Today, train travel in the US only appears to exist as a memory.
 That is, unless you are grabbing the 2:15 pm Amtrak from New Haven to New York City.
 Getting there is more important than the actual ride itself.

-Train'Shares Inc is offering guests the same luxury travel and private rail cars that used to be reserved for only the wealthiest of Americans.
-The trains will begin running in 2010.
+Train’Shares Inc is offering guests the same luxury travel and private rail cars that used to be reserved for only the wealthiest of Americans.
+The train travel will begin in late 2016, according to the company website.

 Barry Jones from Time Shares Inc. explains that this is to “ensure that full occupancy occurs, keeping in mind that the relatively long average lead time between when a Journey passenger makes a reservation and the departure date, is over eight months.”